Frequently Asked Questions

 How long does an acupuncture visit take?

-Your first treatment will be approximately one hour and involve an initial consultation as I diagnose and determine which TCM treatments are right for you.
+Your first treatment will be approximately one hour and involve an initial consultation as I diagnose and determine which Traditional Chinese Medicine (TCM) treatments are right for you.
 After the initial consultation, I generally move right into a first treatment during the same visit.
 Follow-up visits consist of a much shorter intake/diagnosis period before treatment, generally lasting between 40-60min.

 How many treatments are needed to be effective?

 The number of treatments needed depends on the patient’s age; gender; and the duration, severity, and nature of the complaint.
 Usually, after three or six sessions, people will feel health improvements; after ten or more sessions, people may experience significant improvements in their health condition.
 After proper results are achieved, a maintenance schedule is required for some time.

 How do you diagnosis my problem using Chinese Medicine?